How to Build a Proactive Customer Service Culture

 Give your customers a clear explanation of what you’re doing to find a solution and how you’ll avoid another similar problem.
 And provide a contact in case they have more questions.

-In May, pizza delivery service Papa John’s came under fire for racial profiling and discrimination during a training on how to deal with racially sensitive situations for its founder and former CEO and chairman, John Schnatter.
+You may remember pizza delivery service Papa John’s came under fire for racial profiling and discrimination during a training on how to deal with racially sensitive situations for its founder and former CEO and chairman, John Schnatter.

 Read more on improving your proactive customer service and improving your experience here!